What is thermal shock?

 Depending on the application, insulation components and materials may need to withstand a variety of shocks and stresses.
 In addition to thermal shock and thermal cycling, some systems require components or materials that can withstand mechanical shock or vibration testing.

-When we begin our engineering process, we focus on developing an intricate understanding of your application’s challenges before entering the design and prototyping phase.
+When we begin our engineering vacuum insulation, we focus on developing an intricate understanding of your application’s challenges before entering the design and prototyping phase.
 Be sure to let us know about any thermal or mechanical shock parameters so that we can design and manufacture a final product that is optimized specifically for your system.
 Withstanding shock and stress is critical for reliable and effective insulation components.
 Our goal is to deliver high-performance thermal barriers that enhance your application’s overall performance.